|

 - Prior to 1800, a majority of divorce petitioners were men.
 Post Revolutionary War, several women took the lead in gaining divorces

 - South Carolina prohibited divorce completely in the Antebellum Era.
 During this period, in the other states, Chancery and Equity courts addressed the divorce issues.
-Each colony and state framed marriage and divorce laws that were the basis of the minimum age for marriage, residency requirements and property rights
+Each colony and state framed marriage and divorce laws that were based on the minimum age for marriage, residency requirements and property rights.
+The state of South Carolina accepted divorce in 1950's

 - Single women enjoyed property rights.
 However, they were deprived of these rights post marriage.
 In 1839, Mississippi protected the divorce property rights of married women and was a pioneer in this regard.
 During the early 20th century, several states issued rights as per which women possessed the right to property and earning